redhat-developer/vscode-java/README.md

 * `java.edit.smartSemicolonDetection.enabled`: Defines the `smart semicolon` detection.
 Defaults to `false`.
 * `java.configuration.detectJdksAtStart`: Automatically detect JDKs installed on local machine at startup.
 If you have specified the same JDK version in `java.configuration.runtimes`, the extension will use that version first.
 Defaults to `true`.
 * `java.completion.collapseCompletionItems`: Enable/disable the collapse of overloaded methods in completion items.
 Overrides `java.completion.guessMethodArguments`.
 Defaults to `false`.

-New in 1.30.0
-* `java.codeGeneration.addFinalForNewDeclaration`: Whether to generate the 'final' modifer for code actions that create new declarations.
-Defaults to `none`.
-  - `none`: Do not generate final modifier
-  - `fields`: Generate 'final' modifier only for new field declarations
-  - `variables`: Generate 'final' modifier only for new variable declarations
-  - `all`: Generate 'final' modifier for all new declarations

 Semantic Highlighting
 ===============